Daniel W. Herzog: Biography

-Retirement, conversion, and return
+Retirement, departure to Rome, and return

 Herzog retired as Bishop of Albany on January 31, 2007.
 He was succeeded by Bishop William Love, who had been elected coadjutor bishop on March 25, 2006.

 In March 2007, Herzog and his wife Carol joined the Roman Catholic Church.
 He was the third bishop of the Episcopal Church in the United States to become a Roman Catholic, the others being Levi Silliman Ives in 1852 and Frederick Joseph Kinsman in 1919.
-Herzog explained his conversion in a letter sent to his successor Bishop Love on March 19, 2007.
-Herzog's predecessor in Albany, Bishop Ball, expressed concern at Herzog's conversion.
+Herzog explained his decision in a letter sent to his successor Bishop Love on March 19, 2007.
+Herzog's predecessor in Albany, Bishop Ball, expressed concern at Herzog's departure.
 His successor, Bishop Love, stated that Herzog and his wife would continue to be welcome at diocesan events.

 In April 2010, presiding bishop Katharine Jefferts Schori promulgated his restoration to the ordained ministry of the Episcopal Church.
 His return to ECUSA was page one news.

 In March 2021 Herzog announced that he would be resigning from ministry in the Episcopal church due to unspecified disagreements with the direction the church was headed.
-At the time of his statement, Herzog was serving as pastor of St. Augustine Episcopal Church in Ilion, New York, a position Herzog said that he will stay in until Easter of 2021.
+At the time of his statement, Herzog was serving as priest-in-charge of St. Augustine Episcopal Church in Ilion, New York, a position Herzog said that he would stay in until Easter of 2021.
 On April 3, 2021, former Albany Bishop William Love announced that he would be joining Anglican Diocese of the Living Word, a diocese within the Anglican Church of North America, as an Assistant Bishop.
 A week later on April 10, 2021, Herzog also announced that he would be joining the Anglican Church of North America and would be serving in ministry in the Anglican Diocese of the Living Word.

+In retirement, Herzog pastored an ACNA church plant in the Utica area.

+He died of neurosarcoidosis on August 4, 2023, at the age of 82.